Last updated: July 1, 2026

 Realistic traveler profiles and recommendations

-Vienna, 3 days, art-focused: Calculate your specific museum list.
-KHM (€21) + Belvedere combined (€36) + Albertina (€19.90) = €76.90 in individual tickets.
-Vienna City Card with discounts (€37) saves 10–20% on those but does not cover full entry — check whether the net saving exceeds the card cost for your actual itinerary.
+Vienna, 3 days, art-focused.
+Calculate your specific museum list.
+KHM (€24) + Belvedere 2 in 1 (€32) + Albertina (€20.90) = €76.90 in individual tickets.
+The 72-hour Vienna City Card costs €37 and offers discounts rather than full free entry, so check whether the confirmed discount total plus transport value beats the card cost.

 FAQ